What is a Trackball?

 A trackball can be used by anyone using a computer and is specifically preferred by professionals including webdesigners, graphic designers, illustrators, programmers, architects, medical staff, gamers, CAD designers, accountants, film editors, musicians and teachers.
 But a trackball also very suited for older people (60+) using a computer.
 They often find a trackball easier and more intuitive than a regular mouse.

-Logitech and Kensington are currently the two biggest companies producing trackball mice.
-Other trackballs brands include CST (Ergoguys), Elecom, Speedlink, Sanwa Supply, Adesso (which is sometimes branded as iOne Lynx R15 or another brand).
+Logitech and Kensington are currently the two biggest companies producing trackball mice, but the Japanese Elecom brand is rising fast.
+Other trackballs brands include CST (Ergoguys), Speedlink, Sanwa Supply, Adesso (which is sometimes branded as iOne Lynx R15 or another brand).
 Microsoft used to be a major trackball producer, including a product for kids called EasyBall, but has unfortunately discontinued all of its trackball products.
 The Microsoft Trackball Optical and Explorer continue to be sought-after and beloved, with models sometimes selling for hundreds of dollars on eBay or Amazon if they’re still in their original box.

 As with modern mice, most trackballs now have an auxiliary device primarily intended for scrolling.
 Some have a small scroll wheel like most mice, but the most common type is a larger “scroll ring” which is spun around the ball, see for example the Kensington Expert and the Kensington Orbit with Scroll Wheel.
 The Kensington SlimBlade similarly tracks the ball itself in three dimensions for scrolling (if this sounds amazing to you… it is!).